 In fact, berries in general are, though moderation is certainly still important.
 If you found this page inadvertently wondering about raspberry ketones, we’ll be covering those on this page too for your convenience despite their lack of relation to the keto diet (jump to raspberry ketones).

 Quick Answer: Raspberries are fine on the keto diet in moderation.
 A single raspberry is roughly .1 net carbs, so for every ten raspberries you eat, it’s about 1 net carb.
+This applies to both fresh and frozen berries (unsweetened), but not dried.

 What’s in a Raspberry?